Rapper Koopsta Knicca of Three 6 Mafia dies in Memphis

-LOS ANGELES (Reuters) - Rapper Koopsta Knicca, from Oscar-winning Tennessee rap group Three 6 Mafia, died Friday in Memphis at age 40 after suffering a brain aneurysm, the band said.
+LOS ANGELES, Oct 9 (Reuters) - Rapper Koopsta Knicca, from Oscar-winning Tennessee rap group Three 6 Mafia, died Friday in Memphis at age 40 after suffering a brain aneurysm, the band said.

 Band member DJ Paul said that Koopsta Knicca died just as the two were working on a new record.